 Celebrating Green: As Color, As Concept, As Cause

-Spring is far enough along in parts of the country that it seems appropriate to talk about the color of the season: Green.
-It's a color that's come to take on many meanings — envy, ecology, money and more.
+Spring is far enough along in parts of the country that it seems appropriate to talk about the color of the season: green.
+It's a color that has come to take on many meanings — envy, ecology, money and more.
 A new exhibition at the Textile Museum in Washington, D.C., celebrates green's symbolism.
-The show is called Green: The Color and the Cause.
+The show is called Green: The Color and the Cause .

 In both concept and color, green is complex.
 "As an intellectual vibration / smack dab in the middle of spectrum / green can be a problem," observed Chicago vocal artist Ken Nordine.

 One of the problems, years ago, was creating the color for fabrics.
 Back in the days before synthetic dyes, green was tricky to achieve.
 After blue — the water, the sky — green is probably the color we most see in nature.
 But there isn't a single plant that creates a really stable green dye, curator Lee Talbot explains, so the old masters had to get indigo and yellow from plants, and mix them together.
-Trouble was — yellow faded easily.
+The trouble was that yellow faded easily.

 "So, for thousands of years, green was one of the most elusive colors in the spectrum for dyers," Talbot says.
 It took "a master dyer to get a really great green."

-Over the years, green graduated from color, to concept to cause.
-These shirts are reflected in the textile museum exhibition.
+Over the years, green graduated from color to concept to cause.
 Waste reduction and recycling are big themes for the artists in this Textile Museum show.
-In a piece called "A Woman of Substance" Jackie Abrams recycles strips of worn out silk blouses into coils, and twists them into a sculpted basket.
-William Knight took old tires he found strewn along the sides of the New Jersey turnpike, shredded them, and shaped them into a wall hanging.
+In a piece called "A Woman of Substance," Jackie Abrams recycles strips of worn-out silk blouses into coils, and twists them into a sculpted basket.
+William Knight took old tires he found strewn along the sides of the New Jersey Turnpike, shredded them and shaped them into a wall hanging.
 His piece evokes a terrible traffic snarl.

 Artist Jodi Collella asked friends and family to save the plastic bags used to deliver newspapers.
 Then she shredded them, spun them into a squiggly thread — and crocheted them into a half-dome that clings to a gallery wall like a shield.
 Not beautiful, exactly — but certainly thought-provoking — about all the things it means to be green.